-This study demonstrates that the DC voucher program is flawed: it continues to fund religious education, it fails to help students in failing schools, and it fails to serve students in the poorest of DC’s communities.
+This study demonstrates that the DC voucher program is flawed: it continues to primarily fund religious education, does not help students in failing schools, and does not serve students in the poorest of DC’s communities.

-DC Voucher Schools are Predominantly Religious – The program threatens the principle of church state separation.
-62% of DC voucher schools are religious.
-“A higher share of participating schools than non-participating private schools is religiously affiliated (64 percent versus 29 percent).” (p.
-10) When that data is weighted by the number of students served in each school, the religiously-affiliated schools rise to 81% of all voucher schools. (p.
-29, Appendix C)
+Most Students Use Vouchers to Attend Religious Schools – A significant majority of the private schools participating in the DC voucher program are religious, which threatens fundamental principles of church state separation: “A higher share of participating schools than non-participating private schools is religiously affiliated (64 percent versus 29 percent).”
+When that data is weighted by the number of students served in each school, the religiously-affiliated schools rise to 81% of all voucher schools.

-Most Vouchers Do Not Cover the Cost of Private School Tuition – The voucher program can ultimately only help those students whose families have the means of covering extra costs of tuition and fees associated with private school education.
-68% of high schools and 62% of K-8 schools charged tuition rates above those of the cap on each student’s voucher. (p.
-9)
+Most Vouchers Do Not Cover the Cost of Private School Tuition – Sixty-eight percent of high schools and 62% of K-8 schools charged tuition rates above those of the cap on each student’s voucher.
+As a result, the voucher program can ultimately only help those students whose families have the means of covering extra costs of tuition and fees associated with private school education.

-Vouchers Do Not Actually Help Kids Most in Need – If the program’s true goal is to lift up kids in poverty and provide them greater educational opportunities, it fails to do so.
-While 69% of students who applied for the DC vouchers lived in wards 1, 5, 7, and 8 (the least affluent areas of the city), only 40% of DC voucher schools are located there.
-Thirty out of the fifty-three voucher schools were located in the four most affluent wards. (pp. 11, 18) Many voucher students in DC do not even come from a public school labelled as being “in need of improvement” but come from other public or even private schools.
-And, “[s]tudents were less likely to enroll in a private school with an OSP scholarship if their parents were unemployed or not working full time.” (p.
-21)
+Vouchers Do Not Help Kids Most in Need – If the program’s true goal is to lift up kids in poverty and provide them greater educational opportunities, it fails to do so.
+Although 69% of students who applied for the DC vouchers lived in wards 1, 5, 7, and 8 (the least affluent areas of the city), only 40% of DC voucher schools are located there.
+Thirty of the fifty-three voucher schools were located in the four most affluent wards.
+Many voucher students in DC do not come from a public school labelled as being “in need of improvement” but come from other public or even private schools.
+And, “[s]tudents were less likely to enroll in a private school with an OSP scholarship if their parents were unemployed or not working full time.”